 Tools Used for the Sprint Retrospective Meeting

-Before the sprint review meeting, the team can do some exercises like those listed below.
+Before the sprint review meeting, the team can do exercises like those listed below.

-This exercise can be done before the sprint retrospective meeting to understand the participant’s mindset.
+Before the sprint retrospective meeting, you can conduct this exercise to understand the participant’s mindset.

-Here, participants are asked anonymously how they feel about their participation in this meeting by asking them to choose one of the options below.
+Here, participants are asked anonymously how they feel about participating in this meeting by choosing one of the options below:

-- Explorer: Wants to participate in and learn everything discussed in the retrospective
+- Explorer: This participant wants to participate in and learn everything discussed in the retrospective.

-- Shopper: Wants to listen to everything and choose what they take away from the retrospective
+- Shopper: This participant wants to listen to everything and choose what they take away from the retrospective.

-- Vacationer: Wants to relax and be a tourist in the retrospective
+- Vacationer: This participant wants to relax and be a tourist in the retrospective.

-- Prisoner: Wants to be elsewhere and is attending the retrospective because it is required
+- Prisoner: This participant wants to be elsewhere and only attends the retrospective because it is required.

-The scrum master then collects the responses and shares the information within the group, and sets the tone for the meeting.
+The scrum master then collects the responses, shares the information within the group, and sets the tone for the meeting.

-Speed boat is a technique used to conduct the sprint retrospective meeting.
-In this game, team members play the role of the crew on a speed boat.
-The boat must reach an island, which is symbolic of the project vision.
+Speedboat is a technique used during the sprint retrospective meeting.
+In this game, team members play the role of a speedboat crew.
+The boat must reach an island, which symbolizes the project’s vision.